usnistgov/asbestos/asbestos-assembly/README.txt

         Proxy Port is 7297
         PIF Listener Port Range is 5000-5020
      Click Save
-    Shutdown Tomcat and re-start.
-    Open a web browser to http://localhost:9770/xdstools
+    Refresh (Ctrl+F5) browser for settings to take effect.
-    XDS Toolkit should start without errors.
+    XDS Toolkit should load without errors.

     XDS Toolkit Keystore (TLS)
      The TLS ports from the toolkit.properties should be updated to match Tomcat configuration <installation-directory>/tomcat/Toolkits/XdsToolkit/conf/server.xml.